Russ-K/cd-aws-static-website/README.md

 It assumes you've already bought the domain using Route53

-I've also included a buildspec file in this repo to get you started with your build.
+Also included in this repo is a buildspec file to get a build started.

 You'll need to deploy the templates in the following order: